GlobalDataJustice/globaldatajustice.github.io/events.md

 ### Highlights
 - We recently completed convening a [series of expert disussions on regulation, ethics, and accountability in humanitarian data partnerships](https://globaldatajustice.org/humanitariandatapartnerships) and will be publishing our findings soon
 - In February 2020, we led a half-day [event](https://twitter.com/empo11on/status/1227899163691692032) with the [Centre for Intellectual Property and Information Technology Law](http://cipit.org/) at Strathmore University in Nairobi to discuss questions of data-driven exclusion and vulnerability
-- The Global Data Justice project team organized a panel on navigating essential tensions in researching data justice for the [Data Power conference](https://www.uni-bremen.de/datapower) in Bremen, Germany in September 2019
+- The project team organized a panel on navigating essential tensions in researching data justice for the [Data Power conference](https://www.uni-bremen.de/datapower) in Bremen, Germany in September 2019
 - We organized a track on Justice and the Data Market as well as a [workshop](https://globaldatajustice.org/workshop/) on the political economy of web tracking at the [TILTing Perspectives 2019: Regulating a World in Transition](https://www.tilburguniversity.edu/research/institutes-and-research-groups/tilt/events/tilting-perspectives) conference in May 2019

 ### Past Participation